-Mistake #3: You Do Multiple Tarot Readings on the Same Topic
+- Mistake #3: You Do Multiple Tarot Readings on the Same Topic

-One of the biggest mistakes I see other Tarot enthusiasts make is that they read over and over again on the same topic.
+One of the biggest mistakes I see other Tarot enthusiasts make is that they repeatedly read on the same topic.
 “First I did a Celtic Cross to see if we’d get back together, and then I did a Past/Present/Future Tarot spread, and then I did another Celtic Cross just to make sure.
 Then the next day, I did a Horseshoe spread plus my daily love card…” and so on.
 No wonder people end up so confused about what the Tarot cards are trying to tell them!

 Whenever any of my clients request a Tarot reading on the same topic within a short period of time, I strongly recommend that they do not go ahead with it.
 Instead, I suggest they come back in a month or wait until something changes.

-Mistake #4: You Research Multiple Tarot Card Meanings for the One You Want
+- Mistake #4: You Research Multiple Tarot Card Meanings for the One You Want

 Resist the temptation to go trawling for a Tarot card meaning that fits your hopes and desires.
 Instead, go with your gut.
 What does your gut tell you about what this Tarot card and Tarot reading mean?
 What is your initial reaction?
 Note it down and then move on.
-Don’t get stuck on trying to find the perfect, most convenient meaning.
+Don’t get stuck trying to find the perfect, most convenient meaning.

-Mistake #5: You Use a Complicated Tarot Spread
+- Mistake #5: You Use a Complicated Tarot Spread

 You want to know whether or not you should go to the wedding, so you turn to the Tarot spread that is the most popular – the Celtic Cross.
-But suddenly you’re finding out about what happened in the past, what other people think about the situation, what you’re hoping for, what your underlying fears are, etc. All you really wanted to know was whether or not you should go!
+But suddenly, you’re finding out about what happened in the past, what other people think about the situation, what you’re hoping for, what your underlying fears are, etc. All you really wanted to know was whether or not you should go!

 Go back to basics!
 A one-card Tarot reading is amazingly powerful, particularly if you truly meditate on that card and go deep into its meaning and significance.
-And for many questions, you simply need only a few Tarot cards and you will have your answer.
-So avoid using long and complicated readings which only open up the path for more confusion and convoluted interpretation.
+And for many questions, you simply need only a few Tarot cards, and you will have your answer.
+So avoid using long and complicated readings, which only open up the path for more confusion and convoluted interpretation.

-Mistake #6: You Interpret Your Tarot Reading the Way You Want
+- Mistake #6: You Interpret Your Tarot Reading the Way You Want

-The hardest thing about reading Tarot for yourself is that you can end up with a ‘convenient’ but highly subjective interpretation of the Tarot cards.
+The hardest thing about reading Tarot for yourself is that you can end up with a ‘convenient’ but a highly subjective interpretation of the Tarot cards.
 When you are already emotionally invested in a situation, you will have your own perspectives and beliefs that will shape your interpretation of the Tarot cards a certain way.
 In fact, it can be very hard to remain objective and professional about your own Tarot reading, particularly when you have such a vested interest.

 There’s nothing wrong with interpreting your own Tarot cards, but you may want to also seek the opinion of an objective third party.
 To get a second opinion, post your Tarot reading on a forum like Aeclectic Tarot or Tarot Circle, ask a Tarot friend or colleague, or engage a professional Tarot reader to help interpret your Tarot reading.

-Reading Tarot for yourself can be incredibly powerful and insightful, if you do it correctly.
+Reading Tarot for yourself can be incredibly powerful and insightful if you do it correctly.
 By avoiding these six mistakes, you will be well on your way to creating accurate Tarot readings for yourself.